About Adriana Lozada

 Adriana’s life can be defined as before and after being pregnant with Anika, her 11 yr. old daughter.

-If you’re a mom, surely you can relate.
+If you’re a parent, surely you can relate.

 Before having a child, Adriana was at the forefront of new media.
 After graduating in Communication Studies in Montreal, Canada, she co-founded a newspaper and media company in Venezuela.
 In the late 90’s she co-founded a network of youth sites in Spanish and was named one of CNN en Español 20 “Latin American Leaders of the Internet” for 2000.